How common are anxiety disorders in people with autism?

 Fortunately, Autism Speaks is funding the Autism Treatment Network, which collects systematic data on a wide range of medical conditions, including anxiety disorders, in children with ASD.
 This data will help us better understand the proportion of people with ASD who are suffering from anxiety symptoms.
 Meanwhile preliminary studies have provided insights.
 They suggest, for example, that adolescents with autism may be particularly prone to anxiety disorders, while younger children on the spectrum may not differ at all from the average population.
 Some studies likewise suggest that high-functioning individuals on the spectrum experience higher rates of anxiety disorders than do lower-functioning individuals.
 Still we must emphasize that these results are preliminary.

 We don’t know nearly as much as we should about how anxiety disorders affect those with autism.
 A recent review of studies found that behavioral interventions can help many children and adolescents with autism who also struggle with anxiety.
-Along these lines, some studies suggest that cognitive behavioral therapy can be particularly helpful for high-functioning adolescents and adults with autism and anxiety.
+Along these lines, some studies suggest that cognitive behavioral therapy can be particularly helpful for lower-support adolescents and adults with autism and anxiety.
 We will explore behavioral interventions further in a future "Got Questions?" blog.
 My own expertise is in the medical treatment of anxiety in persons with ASD.

 Currently, we have no medications approved by the Food and Drug Administration (FDA) expressly for the treatment of anxiety in children, adolescents or adults with autism.
 Some classes of drugs commonly prescribed for treating anxiety disorders in the general population likewise help some of those on the autism spectrum.
 These include the selective serotonin reuptake inhibitors (SSRIs) such as Prozac.
 For those with autism, anxiety drugs are best used in combination with behavioral interventions.
 Among high-functioning individuals, they may be particularly effective when combined with cognitive behavioral therapy.